 “Currently, the challenges we are seeing with existing infrastructure is overall awkward and chaotic fibre routing and management, poor utilisation of already scarce rack resources, and a lack of adoption of new small form factor interconnect cables with higher count, bend optimised fibers,” says Zammit.

 “In the move towards fibre dense architectures resulting from 5G, IoT, and cloud computing, these debilitating practices simply cannot continue without adverse consequences to network performance and reliability.”

-Zammit says data centre operators should plan for the future and shop around for flexible and scalable solutions to avoid crippling congestion and chaos down the road that will ultimately undermine the high network reliability that customers have become accustomed to expect.
+Zammit says data center operators should plan for the future and shop around for flexible and scalable solutions to avoid crippling congestion and chaos down the road that will ultimately undermine the high network reliability that customers have become accustomed to expect.